Jimmyxdxs/ICS4U-Computer-Science/README.md

       - Project Management, Planning, Coding, Testing

 # Notes
- - Mr. Mangat is, in my opinion, possibly the best computer science teacher at RHHS.
-Learn as much as you can if you have him for this course.
  - This course is very intensive, content-wise.
 Pay attention in class, especially on the OOP, Algorithms, and Data Structures Units, because there is a **_LOT_** of stuff to learn.
 Do all the exercises, and plan your time wisely on the culminating assignments.